stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ---
 # Connecting a Haskell Backend to a Purescript Frontend
 ## Introduction
-At Stackbuilders we are working on a full-stack app with a client using functional languages.
+At Stackbuilders we are working on a full-stack app with CollegeVine https://www.collegevine.com/ using functional languages.
 We have a Haskell backend, based on Servant, that manipulates the database and offers some endpoints to a Purescript frontend, that does all the React-like magic to show a really nice interface on the user's browser.
 It's great because we have advanced types, purity and all the awesome benefits that offers the Functional world.